 Peter Gunn (1958-61; 1968; 1989)

-Edwards would have far greater success when he developed his own show, Peter Gunn, a smash hit starring Craig Stevens at the ultra smooth LA investigator featuring an immortal theme tune by Henry Mancini, who wrote the score for virtually all of the director’s projects.
+Edwards would have far greater success when he developed his own original show for TV, Peter Gunn, a smash hit starring Craig Stevens as the ultra smooth LA investigator featuring an immortal theme tune by Henry Mancini, who wrote the score for virtually all of the director’s projects.
 Edwards worked as writer, producer and director on the show and was the unquestioned auteur of the piece – and so when he decided to call it quits after three seasons, Stevens agreed.